Private Cenote Diving in Tulum and the Riviera Maya – Discover cavern diving and enjoy the amazing Cenotes

 Cenote Carwash (Actun Ha)

 This cenote has the best of everything!
-The open area is like an aquarium, and the cavern area is great.
+The open water area is like an aquarium, and the cavern area is spectacular.

 Winter light at the entrance of the gigantic cavern of Carwash

-You will enjoy the atmosphere of the cavern at all times during your cavern dive.
+You will always enjoy the cavern’s atmosphere during your cavern dive.
 The dead trees at the entrance create a beautiful forest that gives photographers a great subject and composition.

 At the furthest point of the cavern, where a clear sign points out the beginning of the cave, you will observe many brownish cave formations.

 Open water is also of great interest.
-The basin has many water lilies, beautiful, fragile, and very colorful.
+The basin has many beautiful, fragile, and colorful water lilies.
 You will see many turtles, and don’t forget to look around for the crocodile as you return to the open water.
 Carwash is also a popular training site for full cave diving training.

 Cenote Angelita

-Angelita in Spanish means “little angel.”
+Angelita means “little angel” in Spanish.
 It is an atypical Cenote dive in Tulum and a once-in-a-lifetime underwater experience.
-Situated 17kms south of Tulum.
+Situated 17 km south of Tulum.

-After a 5min walk through the jungle, you reach this circular-shaped Cenote that goes straight down to more than 60m/200ft.
+After a 5-minute walk through the jungle, you reach this circular-shaped Cenote that goes straight down to more than 60m/200ft.

 After descending the clear freshwater, you will reach the mystical hydrogen sulfate layer at around 30m/90 ft.
-It looks like a huge cloud surrounding an island covered with dead trunks and branches.
+It resembles a huge cloud surrounding an island with dead trunks and branches.

 It is also a great training site for Technical Diving.

-Deep Dark Diving loves taking their Deco Procedures or Extended Range students at depth on the graduation dive after successfully completing the course.
-The conditions are perfect for safely enjoying a Deep Dive, plan a multilevel dive with a maximum depth of 45m/135ft or 55m/165m, stay some time at depth below the cloud, ascend to 28-30m/90-100 ft, right above the could stay some time and execute the decompression plan.
-A unique experience for any technical diver.
+Deep Dark Diving loves taking their Deco Procedures, Extended Range, and Trimix students at depth on the graduation dive after completing the course.
+The conditions are perfect for safely enjoying a Deep Dive.
+Plan a multilevel dive with a maximum depth of 45m/135ft or 55-60 m/165- 180 ft, stay some time at depth, below the cloud, ascend to 28-30m/90-100 ft, right above the could stay some time and execute the decompression plan.
+It is a unique experience for any technical diver.

 Cenote Maravilla